-NASA’s new Mars rover Perseverance poised to rocket to Red Planet to search for ancient life
+NASA’s new Mars rover Perseverance blasts off, rocketing to Red Planet to search for ancient life

 The rover is the successor to the still-operating Curiosity rover, which has made breakthrough discoveries, including finding complex organic molecules of the type that could be associated with living things.
 Perseverance is superficially similar to Curiosity but has a different suite of instruments that will allow it to inspect and take images of rock formations in far greater detail.

-It has a drill for obtaining rock cores and soil samples, which the rover will stash in containers that in the future could be sent back to Earth for study in laboratories.
-The mission, officially known as Mars 2020, is the first leg of what is known as the Mars Sample Return campaign.
+It has a drill for obtaining rock cores and soil samples, which the rover will stash in containers.
+NASA hopes to send another rover in 2026 that would collect the samples and launch them into Mars orbit.
+Another spacecraft would carry them back to Earth, with a targeted arrival of 2031.

+The mission is the first leg of what is known as the Mars Sample Return campaign.
 Returning samples of Mars to Earth has been the highest priority of the planetary science community.

 It’s possible there is life on Mars today, said Bruce Jakosky, a planetary scientist at the University of Colorado and the lead scientist on a Mars orbiter that is studying the atmosphere of the planet.
 If so, that life would probably be deep underground in porous rock where water is liquid.